-All Biology laboratory classes will be online for Spring 2021.
+All Biology laboratory classes will be online for Summer 2021.

 Current possibilities include Zooming in students remotely during their regularly scheduled class time so they can observe and “participate” in laboratories and assessments, or providing asynchronous or synchronous at-home laboratory activities that students can perform with limited materials (that they purchase or are mailed to them by the AU bio department).
 Remember that each laboratory course is different and will tackle this issue differently.
 Our goal is to make sure that everyone who is registered for a biology laboratory course gain experience related to scientific equipment, the scientific method, and practice using biological data to make decisions.
 We are committed to the idea that students who cannot physically be in laboratory must still be able to fully and thoughtfully participate in their laboratory courses.